pulumi/docs/content/blog/aws-cloudwatch-made-easy-with-pulumi-infrastructure-as-code/index.md

 ---
 title: "AWS CloudWatch made easy with Pulumi Infrastructure-as-Code"
+date: "2019-06-14"
+meta_desc: "Pulumi Crosswalk for AWS modules can deliver first class insights and visualizations directly inside your Pulumi application.
+This blog shows how to use Pulumi to get regular insights on the performance of your application."
+meta_image: "dashboard.png"
 authors: ["cyrus-najmabadi"]
 tags: ["AWS","Logging"]

-meta_desc: "Pulumi Crosswalk for AWS modules can deliver first class insights and visualizations directly inside your Pulumi application.
-This blog shows how to use Pulumi to get regular insights on the performance of your application. "

-date: "2019-06-14"

-meta_image: "dashboard.png"
 ---

 Pulumi Crosswalk for AWS modules can be used to get first class insights